Send the link below via email or IMCopy

 The question of the kingship?

-The position of the kingdom of God?
+The condition of the nation of Israel, including as a model of the kingdom of God?

 National Sanctuary/ Sacred City

 Does David's Israel fall short of the ideal Kingdom of God?
 If so, how?

 Can David's kingdom therefore model the kingdom of God in any way, or not?